tidepool-org/tidepool-org.github.io/PlatformRoadmap.md

 From a corporate point of view, this means that we must:

   1. Get usability feedback from clinicians and patients and iterate so Blip is ready for primetime.
   1. Create a user-friendly uploader that gets device data into Tidepool's cloud.
   1. Build a platform to host data so we can sell hosting services.
   1. Implement a quality system that satisfies FDA requirements.
   1. Submit for (and then receive) FDA approval.

-Our very aggressive goal is to submit a 510k application to FDA by the end of 2014.
+Our very aggressive goal is to submit the appropriate application to the FDA by the end of 2014.

 As mentioned above, this document does not consider the design and development of user interfaces.
 It is focused on getting a useful, robust, HIPAA-compliant backend built, tested, deployed, and capable of being FDA-approved.